State by state limits on cannabis purchase

 Missouri (MO)

-• Recreational: A consumer may purchase up to 3 ounces in a single transaction, and be lawfully in possession of up to 3 ounces of dried, processed marijuana or its equivalent.
+• Recreational: Up to 3 ounces per transaction, and lawful possession of up to 3 ounces at any time.

 Montana (MT)